What is GHS and what is its Connection with OSHA’s Hazard

 Learn More about GHS and HCS

 This article gives a brief overview of the interconnectedness of OSHA’s Hazard Communication Standard with the GHS.
-To learn more, especially, the details of how to classify chemicals and hazards, what rules to follow, and how to read and understand chemical labels and Safety Data Sheet information, enroll in our OSHA Hazard Communication With GHS online training program, and be more conversant and confident to handle chemical hazards and exposures in the workplace.
+To learn more, especially, the details of how to classify chemicals and hazards, what rules to follow, and how to read and understand chemical labels and Safety Data Sheet information, enroll in our OSHA Hazard Communication with GHS training program, and be more conversant and confident to handle chemical hazards and exposures in the workplace.